 Introduction to the foundational concepts that guide nursing practice for safe, humanistic, patient-centered care to a diverse patient population across the lifespan.
 Additional concepts on which the curriculum is built including legal and ethical responsibilities of the nurse, caring, critical thinking, the nursing process, quality improvement, communication, teamwork/collaboration, and evidence-based nursing practice are also introduced.
 Concepts related to the individual patient that are used throughout the nursing program are defined with select concepts as the focus for patient care.
 Application of knowledge and skills occurs in a variety of clinical settings providing care to stable adult patients with common health alterations.
-Internet access required.
+Internet and PC computer access with chrome web browser required in order to utilizes online NCLEX test preparation software, skills videos and to complete course materials utilizing word, excel and PDF documents.
 Purchase of Skill lab kits/supplies, uniforms, and nursing equipment.